Model Combination in Risk Sharing under Ambiguity: Problem setting

 Our focus is on the behaviour of an insurance company who faces an insurable loss and receives premium income to compensate for this.
 The insurer charges a constant premium rate $c>0$.
 Initially, the insurer's wealth process follows the Cram\'er-Lundberg model:

-where $x>0$ is the insurer's initial wealth.
+where $x_{0}>0$ is the insurer's initial wealth.

 The insurer can share their risk with another agent, who we refer to as the counterparty.
 They could be another insurance company, a reinsurer, or another financial entity.
 The insurer shares a functional $\alpha_t(\xi)$ of the loss $\xi \in \Rp$ with the counterparty.
 The counterparty accepts the risk sharing $\alpha_t(\xi)$ and in turn charges a premium based on the amount of risk shared.
 We assume that the counterparty charges the expected value premium principle calculated under their own model, which is given by the probability measure $\P_C$.
 They markup the expected ceded loss by a markup rate $\eta>0$, also called the safety loading in an insurance setting.
-Thus the risk sharing premium is $p_C = (1+\eta) \int_{\R_+} \alpha_t(\xi) \nu_C (d\xi)$.
-We assume that the risk sharing premium is set such that $c < (1+\eta) \int_{\R_+} \xi \, \nu_C (d\xi)$, i.e. passing the full risk to the counterparty is not optimal.
+Thus the risk sharing premium is $p_C = (1+\eta) \int_{\R_+} \alpha_t(\xi) \nu_C (d\xi)$.\footnote{We could allow for time-dependency in the premia charged by the insurer and counterparty, i.e., $c(t)$ and $\eta(t)$, where $c(t)$ and $\eta(t)$ are bounded and integrable.
+Our results would hold but with additional notation to account for integration over time, so we prefer to set the premia constant.} We assume that the risk sharing premium is set such that $c < (1+\eta) \int_{\R_+} \xi \, \nu_C (d\xi)$, i.e. passing the full risk to the counterparty is not optimal.

 \begin{definition}[Admissible risk sharing strategies] We define the set of admissible risk sharing strategies, $\A$, as those strategies $(\alpha_t(\cdot))_{t\in[0,T]}$ that are $\bF$-predictable random fields, $\alpha_t:\Rp\to\R$, satisfying